Diomuzan/Amoeba/README.md

 # Amoeba
-Amoeba is a website written in HTML and Bootstrap.
+Amoeba is a C# and lastly .NET console app.